PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

-The ability of the **Import Translations** command to create the **Localized Labels** table and copy report labels into a target PBIX project provides the foundation for maintaining an enterprise-level master translation sheet with a general set of localized report labels you can use across all your PBIX projects.
+The ability of the **Import Translations** command to create the **Localized Labels** table and copy report labels into a target PBIX project provides the foundation for maintaining an enterprise-level master translation sheet with a reusable set of localized report labels you can use across all your PBIX projects.
 Each time you create a new PBIX project, you can simply import the enterprise-level translation sheet to instantly add the generalized set of localized report labels.